infrarik/teslamatemail/README.md

 ## 🆕 Recent Updates

+- **Date range selection**: select a period (e.g. March 15 to 20) directly from the interface.
+The sidebar shows a clickable per-day summary with total km and number of trips.
+A **FULL PERIOD** button merges all trips on the map.
+- **Day navigation arrows**: ◀ ▶ buttons to go forward or back one day without opening the date picker.
+- **Charge statistics for the period**: in the range summary, total kWh recharged and number of charging sessions.
+- **Battery chart**: battery % curve over time, shown at the bottom of the map for an individual trip or full-day view.
+Hover/touch moves the car marker on the map.
+- **Draggable playback bar**: the PLAY/slider animation bar can now be freely dragged across the map (mouse and touch).
+- **Draggable speed legend**: the "Speed (km/h)" legend box is also freely draggable on the map.
+- **Tesla browser compatibility**: reliable detection of the Tesla embedded browser (Chrome Linux x86_64, touch, no Android).
+The touch numpad for date entry is forced on Tesla even if the browser supports `input[type=date]`.
+Numpad buttons respond to touch via `touchend`.
+- **Battery temperature on charges**: ⚡ tooltips now show battery temperature start → end (if available in your TeslaMate version).
+- **Battery heater on charges**: ON/OFF display of battery heating during charge (read from `positions` table via `position_id`).
-- **Per-location kWh pricing**: it is now possible to set a different kWh price for each location (geofence).
-The price is automatically saved per location and applied across all calculations, reports and exports.
-If no specific price is defined for a location, the general price is used.
+- **Per-location kWh pricing**: set a different kWh price per geofence.
+Saved automatically and applied in all calculations, reports and exports.
 - **kWh price memory**: the price entered is automatically saved and pre-filled on every visit.
-- **Enhanced email reports**: sending by email now produces a formatted HTML report with a **PDF attachment**, generated without any external dependency.
-This applies to both manual sending from the calculator and the automatic weekly report.
+- **Enhanced email reports**: HTML report with a **PDF attachment**, generated without any external dependency.
-- **Consumption chart in PDFs**: PDF reports now include a daily consumption bar chart, inserted between the KPIs and the detail table.
+- **Consumption chart in PDFs**: PDF reports include a daily consumption bar chart.
 - **Consumption per 100 km**: displayed in results, PDFs, emails and automatic reports.
-- **Automatic weekly report**: sent every Monday at 4:00 AM covering the previous week, can be enabled or disabled directly from the interface without touching system configuration.
+- **Automatic weekly report**: sent every Monday at 4:00 AM covering the previous week, enable/disable directly from the interface.
-- **Battery level on charging markers**: ⚡ markers now display the battery level at the start and end of each charging session, on the 2D map (popup on click) and the 3D map (tooltip on hover).
+- **Battery level on charging markers**: ⚡ markers show battery level at start and end of each charging session (2D and 3D maps).
-- **Real-time battery level**: when hovering over the track on the 2D map, the battery level is shown in the info bar.
-Each point on the 3D track also displays it in a tooltip.
+- **Real-time battery level**: hovering over the track on the 2D map shows the battery level in the info bar.
-- **Altitude max/min markers**: a red **+** circle marks the highest point of the trip, a blue **−** circle the lowest, on both maps.
-Altitude, time and temperature are shown on click or hover.
+- **Altitude max/min markers**: red **+** circle at the highest point, blue **−** circle at the lowest, on both maps.
-- **Driving analysis**: a floating, draggable panel displays an eco score (0–100), detected hard accelerations and brakings, percentage of time at high speed and an estimated consumption.
-Available for individual trips or full-day view.
+- **Driving analysis**: floating draggable panel with eco score (0–100), hard accelerations/brakings, % time at high speed and estimated consumption.
-- **Collapsible sidebar controls**: on desktop, an arrow allows hiding the vehicle selector, date picker and action buttons to maximize the trip list.
+- **Collapsible sidebar controls**: an arrow hides the vehicle selector, date picker and action buttons to maximize the trip list.
-- **Strengthened PIN security**: the PIN code is now verified server-side, invisible in the page source.
-After 3 incorrect attempts, access is blocked for 5 minutes with a countdown displayed.
+- **Strengthened PIN security**: server-side verification, invisible in page source.
+5-minute lockout after 3 failed attempts with countdown display.
-- **Tesla browser compatibility**: date entry uses a touch numpad and dropdown lists are replaced by scrollable clickable lists, adapted to the Tesla's built-in browser.
-- **Enriched altitude map (3D)**: departure, arrival, parking stops and charging markers now display a full tooltip with time, altitude, temperature and city name (automatic geocoding via OpenStreetMap).
-Each point on the track also shows this information on hover.
+- **Enriched altitude map (3D)**: full tooltips on all markers with time, altitude, temperature and city (automatic Nominatim geocoding).
-- **Improved mobile interface**: collapsible information panel with a single button to maximize the map on small screens.
+- **Improved mobile interface**: collapsible info panel with a single button.

 ---